 I did one more round of purging my scraps and decided on this Kuggis container from Ikea.
 I felt that this was a manageable size to grab off a shelf and flip through to find the perfect scrap for my project.

 Wow, there you have it.
 How to organize 12×12 scrapbook paper along with 8 1/2 x 11 papers and paper scraps.
-It’s a journey, but well worth getting to the destination.
+It’s a journey.
+The destination is worth it!

 Here is my papers look like, all organized and stored together on the bookcase.